 So if you want to keep a child from gambling online then all the online casinos should be regulated and monitored, not banned.

 The same goes for terrorists.
 If you believe terrorist groups are exploiting an unregulated and unmonitored industry such as the online gambling industry, then by regulating it you can see where the money is going and make sure it is not going to fund international terrorist attacks.
 All that is accomplished by banning it is that the criminals get a stronger grip on the industry.

+There are some legal cases related to casino and betting, for example, the Chumba Casino Class Action Lawsuit.
 The ban on online gambling is much like the war on drugs.
 If marijuana was legalized in the USA crimes related to it would almost go away completely, because it would be sold in stores and it would be controlled, another advantage would be that people would no longer be going to jail for marijuana related charges, this means thousands of less people getting arrested and going to jail every year, which would save us tax money that could be better spent.

 By making online gambling in the USA a legalized form of adult entertainment it would also bring in an estimated 1.2 billion dollars in taxes to the American government.
 This money could be used for schools, police and universal healthcare for all Americans.

 This is how you improve society, not by telling people what to do.
 It is human nature to want what we can not have so the more laws you put in place to stop people from doing something the better the chances are that people are going to do it.